 Previously, I work at the Web3 Foundation, covering the grants program.
 In the past I covered collaboration, community, communications, security, and more!

 One of the main projects of the foundation is the Polkadot network.
 A next generation blockchain platform.
 To read more about the innovation that Polkadot is bringing to the blockchain industry I invite you to read the following blog post: [link].

 LinkedIn – Find me on LinkedIn if you wish to see my professional career profile.
-I would prefer if people added a personal message to say how they found me.
+Feel free to connect and say hello!